hagix9/hagistack/centstack/README.md

 * When you install the OS, please create a LVM named nova-volumes.
 * IP address must have been fixed.
+* Please do not create the bridge interfaces.

 # Versions